 Residents Maintain Autonomy

-In Ketchikan Med Center New Horizons Transitional Care, 11.72% Percentage of Patients
+In Ketchikan Med Center New Horizons Transitional Care, 16.9% of Patients

-This metric is a measure of the percentage of long-term stay patients that required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and taking a bath.
+This is the percent of residents that required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Ketchikan Med Center New Horizons Transitional Care, 16.38% Percentage of Residents
+In Ketchikan Med Center New Horizons Transitional Care, 24.47% of Residents

 Hospitalizations